 - 1 semester of statistics (MATH 205)

 Highly qualified Bellarmine University undergraduate students may be admitted to the Doctor of Physical Therapy Program after completing all prerequisite and general education courses (except IDC.
-401) and a minimum of 90 semester hours and completion of the junior year of coursework in a declared major at Bellarmine is required before starting the DPT program.
+401).
+A minimum of 90 semester hours and completion of the junior year of coursework in a declared major at Bellarmine is required before starting the DPT program.
 Transfer applicants to the professional program must hold a baccalaureate degree and have completed all program prerequisite courses.
 Undergraduate students admitted in the early entry program must complete IDC 401 during the first year of the Doctor of Physical Therapy Program.

 Admission to the program is selective and highly competitive.
 Students attending Bellarmine as undergraduates are preferentially admitted to the Doctor of Physical Therapy Program.

 Qualified applicants to the program must have:

 - a minimum prerequisite point average of 3.00/4.00